Frequently Asked Questions: DVR

 Your Whole-Home DVR is similar to DVR, with one additional feature: you can watch what you want, where you want.
 With Whole-Home DVR you can record your program on a single DVR and watch it from any FTC Digital TV-supported TV in your home.
 And you can watch the same program in multiple rooms simultaneously, yet control the fast-forwarding, pausing, etc. independently.

 FTC’s digital video recorder (DVR) allows you to watch what you want, when you want.
 You can record and save your favorite programs, as well as pause and rewind live TV.
 For more information or to order DVR, call 888-218-5050.
-For general information on features of DVR, watch the video below.

 With FTC DVR, you can store more than 250 hours of recorded standard definition content or more than 100 hours of high-definition content.